phillipclapham/quasar/README.md

 ### Why Commands Can Be Better:

-Commands do away with all of these requirements because instead of having to type out ALL of this for every query the DSL encodes and embeds these in your queries, allowing you to just ask questions without having to worry about priming or optimizing the AI yourself.
+Using custom instructions and commands do away with all of these requirements because instead of having to type out ALL of this for every query the DSL encodes and embeds these in your queries, allowing you to just ask questions without having to worry about priming or optimizing the AI yourself.
 That being said the base instructions are also optimized for natural language conversation so feel free to ask your questions any way you like - either way you are going to get a greatly enhanced experience from the base model of your chosen AI.

 ## Working with Enhanced Instructions: